BC College of Social Workers

 The BC College of Social Workers (BCCSW) is the regulatory body for the practice of social work in British Columbia.
 Our mandate is to protect the public interest by establishing and supporting high standards for qualified Registered Social Workers.

-The deadline to report and comply with the requirements of the CPD program is October 31.
+The CPD reporting tool for 2015 is now available through the member portal.
 Submissions may only be made through the online tool.
 Here are the steps to complete the process:

 - Log into the member portal with your registration number and password

-- Click “New Goal” and enter your goal, repeat for multiple goals.
+- Click “New Goal” to create and enter a new goal.
+Make sure to save your description.
+Repeat for multiple goals.

 - Write and save a short “Statement on Learning”.